Get the practical and simple design tricks to take your slides from “meh” to “stunning”! Download for free

 Structure Your Partnership Proposal

-Once you've researched your potential partner, it's time to structure your partnership proposal.
-The proposal is your opportunity to create a great first impression of your company on your recipient.
+Once you've researched your potential partner, it's time to structure your proposal.
+It is your opportunity to create a great first impression of your company on your recipient.
 According to Forbes, first impressions in business settings may be formed in just seven seconds.

 Therefore, you must structure your proposal well to win the deal.
 Here are some steps to follow when structuring a proposal.